MileHacker Logo

 • Traditional Uzbek Music: Occasional performances feature traditional instruments and vocal styles.
 Inquire locally for schedules.

-• Cultural Events: Check local listings or ask guesthouse hosts for details about any seasonal or special cultural happenings during your trip.
+• Cultural Events: Check local listings or ask guesthouse hosts for information on any seasonal or special cultural happenings during your trip.

 Bazaars as Cultural Hubs